 Tell the person doing the assessment what things you need help with every day or things you need help with every time you do them.
+Don't be shy.
+You should give them detailed information about the help you need to do basic activities.
 This can include hands-on help, help with remembering, and/or being supervised while you do something.